nightly-brew/dockerproxy/README.md

 | TASKS        | Manage swarm containers (also known as tasks)                                                                    | 0       |
 | VOLUMES      | Manage docker volumes                                                                                            | 0       |

+Any other endpoint that is not listed here will be rejected by default to prevent new or unknown endpoint from being accessed without permission.

 ## Usage

 The container must be started with the following parameters: